Ribouu/discord_translater/README.md

 Simple bot that sends sentences when someone in particular writes a particular word.
 Feel free to use the code.
 I know it's simple, but you can use it as a base for something else.
-The extension of the file is .pyw because I chose to run it in the background, without any window.
-You can change it into .py if you want to.
+The code is running online with Heroku.
+If you want to run it on your own computer, I advise changing the extension of the file to .pyw to run it in the background, without any window.
+You can change it into .py if you want to keep the possibility to stop it easily.
+Otherwise, you can stop it in the task manager (for Windows, I don't know for Linux and MacOs).

 ## Setup and Run

 Requires **Python 3.7+**.
 You can download the latest version of Python [here](https://www.python.org/downloads/).